top of page

 Formative Assessments

 Class discussions on the key points for skills throughout the unit and how they are using interpersonal skills to compete and play effectively.
-(Crit.
-D) They will also reflect on their teams/individual strategies they planned to help find success in the tournaments and evaluate their strengths and areas of improvement.
+Students will complete a reflection (Crit.
+D) on their experiences in our lessons after Spikeball and Volleyball.
+They will also reflect on their teams/individual strategies they planned to help find success in the tournaments and evaluate their strengths and areas of improvement.

-Students will officiate volleyball games, using their knowledge of the rules to make necessary decisions.
+Students will officiate volleyball games and officiate their own Spikeball matches alongside the other team, using their knowledge of the rules to make necessary decisions.
 After gameplay and officiating students will explain common rules they enforced, and spotlight students who demonstrated strong skills, explaining why.
 (Crit.
 A)

 Starting each class with student choice time with the equipment to allow the teacher to observe which skills need greater focus.